ekarpp/lumo/README.md

 ### Features
 * Area light sampling
 * Path tracing with next event estimation
-* Microfacet BSDF with multiple importance sampling and GGX distribution
+* Microfacet BSDF with Beckmann and GGX normal distribution functions
+* Multiple importance sampling from VNDF for GGX
 * Disney diffuse BRDF with energy normalization used in Frostbite
 * Vertex and normal parsing from .OBJ files
 * kd-tree that handles meshes containing up to 5 million triangles with reasonable render times